steinfletcher/gonum/README.md

 # gonum

+**I don't recommend using this in production, but rather as an example of how one could go about using AST to generate code.**

 [![Build Status](https://travis-ci.org/steinfletcher/gonum.svg?branch=master)](https://travis-ci.org/steinfletcher/gonum)

 `gonum` is an enum generator for Go.
 It is inspired by the powerful enum types found in Java. `gonum` has the following capabilities